ifydevops23/LAMP-stack/MEAN Stack/README.md

 ![5_created_index html_file](https://github.com/ifydevops23/Software_Stack/assets/126971054/e6ec7ff6-c49b-4f0f-a8f4-cd0784440adc)

-Change the directory back up to Books
+- Change the directory back up to Books
 `cd ..`

-Start the server by running this command:
+- Start the server by running this command: <br>
-`node server.js`
+`node server.js` <br>

-The server is now up and running, we can connect it via port 3300.
-You can launch a separate Putty or SSH console to test what the curl command returns locally.
+- The server is now up and running, we can connect it via port 3300.
+You can launch a separate Putty or SSH console to test what the curl command returns locally. <br>
 `curl -s http://localhost:3300` It shall return an HTML page.

-To access it from the Internet, open TCP port 3300 in your AWS EC2 Instance.
+- To access it from the Internet, open TCP port 3300 in your AWS EC2 Instance.

 ![add_security_group](https://github.com/ifydevops23/Software_Stack/assets/126971054/4ace6c60-588e-4ab3-aa41-3c0eaacc7234)